Karkibinod/CorpSpend/finledger/README.md

-# FinLedger - Corporate Spend Management Platform
+# CorpSpend - The Autonomous Finance Platform

 A robust, production-ready corporate spend management system built with Python, Flask, PostgreSQL, Celery, and a modern React frontend.
 Designed for high-frequency financial transactions with strict ACID compliance and concurrency control.